-In the memory configuration of the virtual computer, you can write the RAM size to be allocated from the host resource to the VM in accordance with the system to be installed.
+In the memory configuration of the virtual computer, you can write the RAM size to be allocated from the host resource to the VM by the system to be installed.
 If your host computer has high RAM capacity, you can configure more memory size for the VM to run more stable.

-If you enable the Dynamic Memory feature, in the guest operating system, if processes need more RAM size, resource allocation will be made automatically up to the value specified in the maximum size.
-If there is no operation in the system and it is idle as a state, the stability of the system is increased by making more efficient resource allocation from the host computer by using only the RAM size specified in the minimum area.
+Suppose you enable the Dynamic Memory feature in the guest operating system.
+In that case, resource allocation will be made automatically up to the value specified in the maximum size if processes need more RAM size.
+Suppose there is no operation in the system, and it is idle.
+In that case, the system’s stability is increased by allocating more efficient resources from the host computer using only the RAM size specified in the minimum area.

 Memory Buffer specifies the amount of RAM the virtual machine needs instantly.
 This buffer value allocates 20% of the current RAM size and keeps it idle.
-Thus, the buffer size is used before the guest machine is allocated RAM size from the host.
-In short, if you set a size of 5GB for the VM, 20% of it, 1GB, will be kept idle and this size will be used when the VM needs instant RAM.
+Thus, the buffer size is used before the host assigns the guest machine RAM size.
+In short, if you set a height of 5GB for the VM, 20% of it, 1GB, will be kept idle, and this size will be used when the VM needs instant RAM.

-Memory Weight, on the other hand, is configured to give more RAM priority to the VM, which is determined by comparing the RAM size used by other VMs running in Hyper-V.
+On the other hand, Memory Weight is configured to give more RAM priority to the VM, which is determined by comparing the RAM size used by other VMs running in Hyper-V.

 Step 5: Processor

-In the processor hardware settings, you can increase the number of virtual processors for the virtual machine according to the capacity supported by your host computer, and you can get more performance gains.
+In the processor hardware settings, you can increase the number of virtual processors for the virtual machine according to the capacity supported by your host computer and get more performance gains.

 The Virtual Machine Reserve feature in the Resource Control settings ensures that the number of virtual processors specified for the VM is strictly allocated through the host CPU.
 This feature puts more load on the host CPU but can be used for services like SQL Server.

-If you configure the VM’s vCPU count to 4 and set the Virtual Machine Reserve to 100%, the logical processor count for the VM is guaranteed.
+Suppose you configure the VM’s vCPU count to 4 and set the Virtual Machine Reserve to 100%.
+In that case, the logical processor count for the VM is guaranteed.
 However, reserved logical processors cannot be used in other VMs.

 The Virtual Machine Limit feature limits the number of logical processors allocated to the VM.
-Relative weight, on the other hand, sets the priority of the host CPU resource over other VMs as a result of evaluating a number between 1 and 10000 assigned to the guest machine.
+Relative weight, on the other hand, sets the priority of the host CPU resource over other VMs due to evaluating a number between 1 and 10000 assigned to the guest machine.